2024 Annual report

 • Is market-driven and aligns closely with regional industrial strengths

-• Comprises more than 40 Canadian academic and research organisations focused on skills development, emerging technologies and leading competencies
+• Benefits more than 45 Canadian academic and research organisations focused on skills development, emerging technologies and leading competencies

 • Promotes gender equality, diversity, and inclusion in Canada’s defence industry